Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-The estimates we prove for the linear equations---which arise as linearizations of the gauged Einstein equation around metrics which lie in the precise function space in which we seek the solution---are based on energy estimates, including versions giving iterated regularity with respect to certain vector fields, which are rather refined in terms of a splitting of the symmetric 2-tensor bundle (different components behave differently at null infinity); these vector fields are closely related to those used in~\cite{KlainermanNullCondition,ChristodoulouKlainermanStability}.
-Recall that energy estimates are essentially positive commutator estimates, where the commutant is a vector field.
-This is a major restriction relative to microlocal estimates;\footnote{On Kerr--de~Sitter space, the linear estimates proved in \cite{HintzVasyQuasilinearKdS,HintzVasyKdSStability} are based (almost) entirely on microlocal estimates from b-analysis.
-The huge freedom microlocal analysis gives is that one is not restricted to using e.g.\ symbols of pseudodifferential operators which happen to be linear on the fibers of the cotangent bundle (i.e.\ those of vector fields); this is crucial due to the complicated structure of the Hamilton dynamics e.g.\ at the horizons and at the trapped set.} however, the special feature is a better control of error terms, which is important for our analysis at null infinity: while the analysis on Minkowski space (or a modification of this with a logarithmically distorted light cone at infinity if the ADM mass is nonzero) can be done fully microlocally \cite{BaskinVasyWunschRadMink2} on a (logarithmically modified) radial compactification of $\R^4$, microlocal analysis seems much more difficult once one linearizes around metrics which are well-behaved (conormal) only on a \emph{blow-up} of that compactification (see Figure~\ref{FigCptABlowup}).
+The estimates we prove for the linear equations---which arise as linearizations of the gauge-fixed Einstein equation around metrics which lie in the precise function space in which we seek the solution---are largely based on energy estimates and a version of the vector field method \cite{KlainermanNullCondition}.
+The estimates are rather refined in terms of a splitting of the symmetric 2-tensor bundle (different metric components behave differently at null infinity); the vector fields we use are closely related to those in~\cite{KlainermanNullCondition,ChristodoulouKlainermanStability,LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability}.
+In our systematic approach, both the relevant notion of regularity (matching \cite{LindbladAsymptotics}) and the determination of the precise asymptotic behavior of the solution follow readily from an inspection of the geometric and algebraic properties of the linearized gauge-fixed (or `reduced') Einstein equation; correspondingly, once $M$ and the required function spaces are defined (\S\S\ref{SCpt}--\ref{SEin}), the proof of stability itself is rather concise (\S\S\ref{SBg}--\ref{SPf}).